-8 pm - obscentiy conference "colloquium on obscentiy and the community", speakers: roger francis, robert laven, james langford, cce 8 and 11 pm - film "papillon" o'laughlin aud. \$1.25 9:30 - 1:30 am - coffeehouse "nazz coffeehouse" lafortune basement Cost of a letter to go to 13 cents by Christmas WASHINGTON (AP) - The Postal Service said it moved Friday to increase the cost of a the current 13-cent air mail first-class stamp from 10 to 13 stamp from 13 cents to 17 cents, effective shortly after cents.
-But officials pointed out The Postal Service also requested increasing the cost of SMC student employees not collecting minimum by Jean Powley Staff Reporter Contrary to popular belief, not all United States citizens are covered under the federal minimum wage standard.
+The Postal Service also requested increasing the cost of the current 13-cent air mail first-class stamp from 10 to 13 stamp from 13 cents to 17 cents, effective shortly after cents.
+But officials pointed out that current upgrading of firstclass mail to air-mail status, expected to be completed by Oct.
+11, would make purchase of air-mail stamps of little val- The Postal Service also said it intends to raise fees for special services and international mail rates, averaging from 34 per cent to 100 per cent.
+Special services include special delivery letters and registered mail. by Jean Powley Staff Reporter Contrary to popular belief, not all United States citizens are covered under the federal minimum wage standard.
 There are exceptions.
 St. Mary's College student employees are among the ranks of the "excepted" few.
 The College pays its student workers \$1.85 per hour, only 85 per cent of the \$2.10 per hour minimum wage required by the federal government.
 According to St. Mary's Director of Financial Aid, Jean Gorman, the school is exempted from the requirement by a federal act.
 At present St. Mary's employs 250 students (not including those employed by Saga Food Service).
 If the college were forced to pay \$2.10 per hour, it would have to reduce the number of jobs available.
 With the present system, it is attempting to "spread the wealth" a little, by offering employment to more students at a lower wage.
 The department of financial aid accepts applications for employment from any student, however, those with a financial need are hired first.
 There are actually two different student work programs running simultaneously at St. Mary's.
-College Work-Study The program is subsidized by the federal government, with the Rabbi and priest share dialogue An inter-religious dialogue, "Sanctity of Human Life in the Light of Contemporary Violence," will be sponsored by Campus Ministry and the Department of Theology in the University of Notre Dame's Memorial Library Auditorium at 8 p.m.
+Work-Study The College program is subsidized by the federal government, with the Rabbi and priest share dialogue An inter-religious dialogue, "Sanctity of Human Life in the Light of Contemporary Violence," will be sponsored by Campus Ministry and the Department of Theology in the University of Notre Memorial Library Auditorium at 8 p.m.
 Monday, September 29.
-Participants will be Rabbi Leo M. Abrami of Beth-El Congregation in Berkely, Ca., Rev. Beth-El George B. Grose of the National Council of Churches and Dr. A. Muhsin El-Biali of Islamic Foundation, California.
+Participants will be Rabbi Leo Abrami of Beth-El Congregation in Berkely, Ca., Rev. George B. Grose of the National Council of Churches and Dr. A. Muhsin El-Biali of Islamic Foundation, California.
 The program is open to the public without charge.